suhaibm/MyZenTeam-test-assignment/README.md

 ## Get started

 Use this repository as your starting point, but **DO NOT** fork it.
 Create a public repository on GitHub for your application source code, push it and send the link to us.

+composer install
+npm install
+cp .env.example .env # change DB credentials php artisan key:generate npm run dev # or npm run prod php artisan migrate --seed php artisan serve

+# to run the tests
+./vendor/bin/phpunit

+# User stories

+1. At the start each company has a wallet with 20 coins of credit
+2. Contacting a candidate will cost the company 5 coins
+3. when a company contacts a candidate, we should send an email
+4. when a company contacts a candidate, charge the company 5 coins from its wallet
+5. When a company hires a candidate, we should mark the candidate as hired
+6. When a company hires a candidate, put back 5 coins in the wallet of the company
+7. When a company hires a candidate, send an email to the candidate to tell them they were hired
+8. A company can hire only candidates that they have contacted before
+// do we need to check if the conmpany has balance or not?

+E2E tests
+1. On the candidates' list there is a button Contact
+2. the button Hire is where a company can hire a candidate